 You can’t read very much about Germany before running into the differing situations between the former West and East Germanies.
 While the situation is changing, there are fewer larger companies headquartered in the former East, and on average the cost of living is lower in cities like Görlitz, Dresden, and Halle.
 Correspondingly, there are fewer jobs.
 So while you might be able to afford a big house, finding a job to match may be a real challenge.

-Yes, but what is the average cost of living in Germany?
+What is the average cost of living in Germany?

+So how much does it cost to live in Germany?
 At a minimum, you would need €1,200 a month to live in Germany, on average, for a single person.
 This is assuming you find a room in a shared flat, and don’t go out a lot.
 In a more expensive city and living in your own place with a partner, the cost goes up to about €2,000-€2,500.
 If you’re student, you can get by on just under €1,000 due to special rates for transit passes, utilities, and more.

 Rent will be the biggest cost